Christianity in Myanmar

 Christianity in Myanmar has a history dating to the early 18th century.
 According to the 2014 census, Christianity is the country's second largest religion, practiced by 6.3% of the population, primarily among the Kachin, Chin and Kayin, and Eurasians because of missionary work in their respective areas.
 In 2023, almost 8% of the population is Christian; about two-thirds of the country's Christians are Protestants, in particular Baptists of the Myanmar Baptist Convention.
-One in six Christians are Roman Catholics.
+One in six Christians are Catholics.

 Christians have faced some hostility or even persecution since the 1920s.
 Christians have not moved to the higher echelons of power.
 A small number of foreign Christian missionary organisations have been permitted to enter the country to conduct religious conversion work, such as World Vision following Cyclone Nargis.
 A long-standing ban on the free entry of missionaries and religious materials has persisted since independence in 1948, which is seen as hostile to Christianity.
-The burning of Christian churches is reported in South Eastern Myanmar.
+The burning of Christian churches is reported in Southeastern Myanmar.